rupalkhilari/genome-designer/server/extensions/README.md

 Extensions are expected to be NPM modules.
 They must provide:

-- an entrypoint of `index.js` which is responsible for calling `gd.registerExtension(manifest, render)`.
+- an entrypoint of `index.js` which is responsible for calling `window.constructor.extensions.register(extensionKey, render)`.
 The format of the render function is given below.
 The Genetic Constructor server will only serve `index.js` - you must host other files externally if they are to be loaded lazily.
-- package.json with fields `id`, `name`, `version`, `region` (defined below)
+- package.json with fields `name`, `version`, `region` (defined below), and optionally `readable`, `description`, etc.

 ### Examples